 We’re make a case for taking a closer look at the list of your product’s ingredients and considering silicone free conditioners.

-When searching the drugstore’s hair care aisle for fresh bottles of wash and care products, we’re willing to bet that the list of ingredients on the back of the bottle aren’t the first thing you check.
+When searching the drugstore’s hair care aisle for fresh bottles of wash and care products, we’re willing to bet that the list of ingredients on the back of the bottle isn’t the first thing you check.
 If you’re anything like us, you start by looking for brands you love, products that promote strong and shiny strands and you’re more than likely drawn to products with aesthetically pleasing packaging.
 We’re often the same way (guilty!).
-But if you take a close look at the the list of ingredients on the back of your bottles of hair product, you might be surprised to see that there are a lot of chemicals listed that you probably can’t even pronounce.
+But if you take a close look at the list of ingredients on the back of your bottles of hair product, you might be surprised to see that there are a lot of chemicals listed that you probably can’t even pronounce.
 Many mainstream hair products are inundated with extra chemicals that will deliver shiny-looking hair but often do more harm than good.
-Curly haired girls in particular should take note of this phenomenon and consider switching over to a silicone free conditioner.
+Curly haired girls, in particular, should take note of this phenomenon and consider switching over to a silicone free conditioner.

 What is silicone?
 Does it do more harm than good when it comes to your strands?
 We’re diving into these questions and giving you the rundown on the benefits of silicone free conditioner for curly haired girls in particular: